Revise Your Unit’s Subsite or Pages

 Contact information

 • Office contact information.
 Generic information including the office location, phone, email, mailstop, hours.
 Examples: Enrollment, Admissions.
-Once posted this format rarely needs maintenance.
-It also encourages that all contact is made to a central point.
+Try to include only one contact point per page so users understand who to reach out to with questions.

 • Faculty information.
 Contact information for faculty is usually listed on a separate page with the school or department webpages.
 Photos are encouraged.
 The format is governed by the Office of the Provost.
 Use the faculty profiles form to submit faculty information.